Browse the collection

 Death: August / Awst 1957, London, Cause not known

 Notes: Alice Williams, born in 1863, was the youngest of 12 children of David Williams, MP for Merioneth.
 Having to live at home as her mother’s companion she occupied herself in eisteddfodau, amateur dramatics and women’s suffrage.
 After her mother’s death, when Alice was forty, she divided much of her time between London and Paris, where she met her lifelong companion Fanny Laming.
 At the outbreak of the war they both worked for the International Red Cross in Geneva, but in 1915 she set up a bureau in Paris (and later London) to seek and disseminate news of persons missing as a result of the war.
 Later that year she became organising secretary for Wales of the French Wounded Emergency Fund.
 She was awarded the Médaille de la Reconnaissance Française in 1920.
 In 1916 she was founder/President of the fourth branch of the Women’s Institute in Wales (at Deudraeth), providing it with the hall which is still in use.
 She also was the founder editor of Home and Country, the WI magazine.
-At the 1917 Eisteddfod she was admitted (as a dramatic writer) to the Gorsedd of Bard, taking the bardic name Alys Meirion.
+At the 1917 Eisteddfod she was admitted (as a dramatic writer) to the Gorsedd of Bards, taking the bardic name Alys Meirion.
 Immediately after the war, in 1919, she and Fanny founded the residential Forum Club in London, a popular social space for women only, including Viscountess Rhondda.

 Award of Médaille de la Reconnaissance Française